The North Face Sputnik 2

 Despite the cold weather, and despite a significant amount of dew dripping down onto the tent from the tree tops, it didn't saturate through the tent fabric like it did the night before.

-While a passable dry-weather tent, but I cannot say I would suggest anyone take it when significant rainfall is predicted without taking a tarp to hang over the tent.
+While a serviceable dry-weather tent, I cannot suggest anyone take it when significant rainfall is predicted without also taking a tarp to hang over the tent.

 Not wanting to write it off completely, I decided to give it one more chance.

 On this trip, the ground was firm enough to accept and hold a stake, and the dirt hadn't the rocks it did down at Shawnee.

 More importantly, it was level, prime tent-camping real estate.

 Despite the fact I was able to choose my stake-out points (and not let the ground choose for me), this tent is impossible to pitch completely taut.
 I tried adjusting the main pole points, the corner strut points, and each and every line-lock, buckle-style adjuster on this thing.